 CPOs have been identified more frequently in healthcare settings in recent years.
-Since 2010, the BC Public Health Laboratory (BCPHL), along with the microbiology laboratories in healthcare facilities and communities, have been working collaboratively on testing for and monitoring CPOs in the province.
+Since 2010, the British Columbia Centre for Disease Control's Public Health Laboratory (BCCDC PHL), along with the microbiology laboratories in healthcare facilities and communities, have been working collaboratively on testing for and monitoring CPOs in the province.
 Following an outbreak of CPOs in a hospital in February 2014, a provincially mandated active surveillance program for CPO was established in BC's acute care facilities.
-Since July 2014, all laboratory isolates recovered from patient specimens that are suspected of harbouring a carbapenemase gene are submitted to BCPHL for confirmatory testing.
-If an isolate from a patient in an acute care facility is identified with a carbapenemase gene for the first time or with a new carbapenemase gene, it is considered to be a new case of CPO, and is reported to the Provincial Infection Control Network (PICNet).
+Since July 2014, all laboratory isolates recovered from patient specimens that are suspected of harbouring a carbapenemase gene are submitted to BCCDC PHL for confirmatory testing.
+If an isolate from a patient in an acute care facility is identified with a carbapenemase gene for the first time or with a new carbapenemase gene, it is considered to be a new case of CPO, and is reported to the Provincial Infection Control Network of BC (PICNet).

-This report summarizes the new cases of CPO identified in BC acute care facilities during fiscal quarter 1 (Q1, April 1 - June 18, 2015).
-A total of 21 new cases of CPO were identified in Q1.
-Of these, 12 were identified in Fraser Health, 1 in Interior Health, and 8 in Vancouver Coastal Health.
-NDM (11/21, 52.4%) was the most common gene identified, followed by OXA-48 (3/21, 14.3%).
-Seventeen cases (81.0%) reported healthcare exposure (e.g. overnight hospitalization, certain medical or surgical procedures) outside Canada, and one of them also had hemodialysis outside Canada.
-One case (4.8%) had close contact with a CPO patient in the past twelve months.
-Four cases (19.0%) were transferred from another healthcare facility prior to CPO identification.
-No specific risk factors were identified in three cases (14.3%).
+This report summarizes the new cases of CPO identified in BC acute care facilities during fiscal quarter 2 (Q2, June 19 - September 10, 2015) of FY 2015/16.
+Twenty-one new cases of CPO were identified in Q2.
+Of these, 17 were identified in Fraser Health, 2 in Island Health, and 2 in Vancouver Coastal Health.
+NDM (13/21, 61.9%) was the most common gene identified.
+KPC accounted for 5 cases (23.8%) and OXA-48 for 3 cases (14.3%).
+Eight cases (38.1%) reported healthcare exposure (e.g. overnight hospitalization, certain medical or surgical procedures) outside Canada, and one of them also had hemodialysis outside Canada.
+Seven cases (33.3%) had close contact with a known CPO patient(s) in the past twelve months.
+No specific risk factors were identified in five cases (23.8%).